devfile/vscode-walkthrough-extension/CONTRIBUTING.md

 ### Step 2 : Compile extension

 The first you need to install node dependencies by running the task `devfile: Install dependencies`.
-The task progress will be shown in the output below.
+The task progress will be shown in VS Code Terminal output.

 Once dependencies have beeen installed, you have to compile the extension with task `devfile: Compile`.
 It will create `out` directory containing the compiled extension.